Zeroth Law of Thermodynamics

-Problem 1: What is the Zeroth Law of thermodynamics?
+Question 1: What is the Zeroth Law of thermodynamics?

 According to the Zeroth Law of Thermodynamics, two systems that are in thermal equilibrium with a third system separately are also in thermal equilibrium with each other.

-Problem 2: Body A comes into contact with body B, which then comes into contact with body C. A has a higher temperature than B, which is higher than C. According to the Zeroth Law of thermodynamics, what is the proper flow direction?
+Question 4: Body A comes into contact with body B, which then comes into contact with body C. A has a higher temperature than B, which is higher than C. According to the Zeroth Law of thermodynamics, what is the proper flow direction?